PlanQK/workflow-modeler/doc/quantum-workflow-modeler/editor/editor-structure.md

 ### [Notifications Component](../../../components/bpmn-q/modeler-component/editor/ui/notifications)
 Notification Components based on the Notifications of the Camunda Modeler to display Notifications in the Quantum Workflow Modeler.
-Includes the [NotificationHandler](../../../components/bpmn-q/modeler-component/editor/ui/notifications/NotificationHandler.js) which manages the creation and displaying of Notifications.
+Includes the [NotificationHandler](../../../components/bpmn-q/modeler-component/editor/ui/notifications/NotificationHandler.js) which manages the creation and display of Notifications.

 ### [Extensible Button Component](../../../components/bpmn-q/modeler-component/editor/ui/ExtensibleButton.js)
 Button component which can be expanded to show a configurable set of sub buttons.
 Can be used